SysKitTeam/docs-point/reporting/analytics-reports.md

 ## Conversation Interactions Report

-Conversation Interactions report provides the ability to **explore how people interact with each other** via chat messages in Microsoft Teams.
+The Conversation Interactions report provides the ability to **explore how people interact with each other** via chat messages in Microsoft Teams.

 Use this report to track the adoption of Microsoft Teams in your environment.